indigoxela/tinymcebackport/README.md

 downloads nor the libraries module.

 Note that there's absolutely *no admin interface*.
 All adaptions have to be done via API in code in a custom module.
-See tinymcebackport.api.php for some basic examples.

 ## Installation